 In summary, MMI calculation stations are not just about the numbers.
 They are designed to assess a range of skills including analytical thinking, clinical understanding, communication, and the ability to work under pressure – all essential qualities for a future medical professional.

-MMI Maths Station: How To Handle Time Pressure In The Interview Station
+MMI Maths Questions: How To Handle Time Pressure In The Calculation Station

 Time pressure is usually the main reason why students struggle in the Multiple Mini Interview Calculation Stations.
 Remember that the difficulty of questions is proportional to the time you’ve been given to solve them.